-If your child becomes frustrated, it might be a good idea to suggest a change of activity so that he doesn’t lose interest in participating in sport.
+Children often also need help with learning to cope with the emotions of winning and losing.
+If your child gets frustrated, it might be a good idea to suggest a change of thinking, or even a change of activity, so that he doesn’t lose interest in participating in sport.